eatenlamp/Netspoofer/README.md

 Android network toolkit: scan, spoof, analyze.

-A hands-on tool for understanding what's happening on your Wi-Fi.
+A tool for understanding what's happening on your Wi-Fi.
 Combines network scanning, traffic analysis, and device identity spoofing.
 Works with or without root.

 # WARNING: THIS IS A BEGINNER PROJECT!
 ---